-If the Respondent does not agree to a Consent Order, the Judicial Officer will conduct a hearing.
-The petitioner and the respondent will each be given a chance to present their side of the story and any evidence that they may have.
+If both parties participate in the Case Review and do not agree to a Consent Order, the Judicial Officer will conduct a Trial.
+The Petitioner and the Respondent will each be given a chance to present their side of the story and any evidence that they may have.
 If witnesses are going to be called to help tell the story, the person calling the witness must ask the Court in advance to subpoena the witness.
-You may also use such things as photographs and tape recordings.
-You are not usually allowed to use doctors' or police reports unless the doctor or police person is present.
+Parties may also use such things as photographs and tape recordings.
+Parties are not usually allowed to use doctors' notes or letters or police reports unless the doctor or police officer is present at the Trial.

-The Judicial Officer may ask both the petitioner and the respondent questions.
-At the end of the hearing, the Judicial Officer will decide whether he or she believes that abuse occurred.
-If so, an Order of Protection will be signed and copies will be given to both the petitioner and the respondent.
+The Judicial Officer may ask both the Petitioner and the Respondent questions.
+At the end of the Trial, the Judicial Officer will decide whether he or she believes that abuse occurred.
+If so, an Order of Protection will be signed and copies will be given to both the Petitioner and the Respondent.
+In most cases, the Trial will take place using Zoom.
+If the Court requires parties to appear in person, they will be given notice to do so.